e2ebridge/bpmn/README.md

     	// Called after MyEnd has been reached done(data);
 	};

+Processes can also be created from an xml string instead of file.
+In this case the handler can be an object or a javascript string that would be parsed.

+	bpmn.createStandaloneProcessFromXML("<definitions ... </definitions>", "exports.MyStart = ...", function(err, myProcess){

+        // we start the process
+        myProcess.triggerEvent("MyStart");

+	});

 If no handler is defined, the default handler is being called.
 This handler can also be specified in the handler file by: